 - Unsalted butter – Doesn’t need to be softened because you will be melting it anyway.

 - Salt – Kicks up the flavour of foods in general.

 - Vanilla – Sorry totally forgot to include this in the picture but if you don’t have any no sweat.

 How to make brown sugar fudge

-In a medium-sized pot add brown sugar, granulated sugar, salt, cream, and unsalted butter.
+Add brown sugar, granulated sugar, salt, cream, and unsalted butter to a medium saucepan.
 Stir with a wooden spoon until sugar and butter are melted and combined.

 Once the candy mixture has been heated to 236ºF remove the candy mixture from the heat.
 Set the pot aside and do not stir at all.

 Let the candy mixture cool until the bottom of the pan is cool enough to touch or the mixture is about 110ºF.